What’s good for the goose is good for gander

 Research has shown that it is virtually impossible to overdose on CBD in both humans and animals.
 Despite this, some animals, including dogs, are more sensitive to CBD than humans, and there are signs to look for that might indicate you are giving too high of a dose.
 Lethargy, or an appearance of low energy or depressed mood, may be a sign that you should lower the dosage, as are vomiting or any reduced desire to eat.
 In general, if your pet begins to not act like herself (in a bad way!) then cut the dosage back.

 One last thing to take into account is whether your CBD oil also contains THC and how well your pet tolerates it.
 Just like “dosing” a human friend with THC without them knowing can lead them to have a very bad time, your pet can also have an adverse reaction.
-If you want to avoid these issues entirely, look for brands, like Grön CBD, that make tinctures from non-cannabis sources.
-These products have zero chance of containing any THC.
+If you want to avoid these issues entirely, look for brands, like Grön CBD, that rigorously test their products to make sure there is an acceptable level of THC in your pet’s tincture.

 How much CBD should I give to my pet?